Published: 21 August 2019

 "But what has that got to do with beer?"

-"Well ok, I see where your going with this Max but aren't you being over cynical.
-The brewery would surely have to be extraordinarily contemptuous of it's audience to risk the name being interpretted like that?"
+"Well ok, I see where your going with this Max but aren't you being over cynical?
+The brewery would surely have to be extraordinarily contemptuous of it's audience to risk the name being interpretted in that way?"

 We live" said Max rather laconically, "in an age when a very popular television programme requires producers, actors and viewers to conspire in the belief that a bunch of self obsessed people, desperately seeking attention through the media, paid to engage with each other on camera, are somehow falling in and out of love."